Nearly everyone dreams about a job that would feed the soul while paying the bills.

 Do your homework

-As you circulate through these networking events, you want to be able to speak the language of the participants.
+As you circulate through these networking events, speak the language of the participants.
 “When you’re talking to somebody, if you use their lingo, that has you stand out,” Misner says.

 Not only should you research the company and industry trends, but you also should have a good grasp on the background of anyone from the company you’ll be contacting directly.
 Likewise, do your homework on anyone who will be interviewing you.

-Read their online bios, check out their LinkedIn pages and understand what professional experiences brought them to their current position.
-Not only is this knowledge helpful to show you’re serious about the position, but you may find some shared interests and background that can be helpful in furthering your conversation.
+Read their online bios, check out their LinkedIn pages and understand which professional experiences brought them to their current position.
+Not only is having this knowledge a good way to show you’re serious about the position, but you also may find some shared interests and background that can be helpful in furthering your conversation.

 Clearly articulate what you can offer the company